 Judy Stafford in the apple orchard

-Arlene Stafford gathers apple blossoms, in the apple orchard behind the Stafford House – 1964
+Arlene Stafford gathers apple blossoms, in the easterly section of the apple orchard, behind the Stafford House – 1964

-The Stafford House, as it appeared from 1946-1992, when the Stafford family lived there.
+The Stafford House, as it appeared from 1946-1992, while the Stafford family lived there.

 Many are charmed by the beauty of the surrounding countryside, and the large and romantic woodland which drifts gently down the hillside, towards the railroad tracks, and the beloved duck pond, mentioned many times in Stafford-Wilson’s books.

 Nearby, visitors can take a short walk, or a drive down the side road, and see the little creek where the Stafford children caught tadpoles in the spring.

 In the cooler weather, visitors may walk along the fields, where the young Staffords carefully chose their Christmas tree each year in December.

 A Stafford family Christmas tree – fresh-cut from the woods behind the house.
 Standing at the rear – Judy Stafford, center, mother – Audry Stafford, l to r Jackie Stafford, Roger Stafford and Tim Stafford.
 The television was placed along the front wall of the house.
 To the left of where the television was location, there was a ‘hall’ door, leading to the central outside door of the house, and to the vestibule and central staircase.
 The chesterfield, which was a deep burgundy colour, was along the western wall.
 The western wall ran parallel to the sidewalk.